aionnetwork/aion-docs/kernels/rust/build-from-source.md

-# Build the Kernel
+# Build from Source

-Follow this guide to build and install the Aion Rust kernel on your system.
+Follow this guide to build Aion Rust kernel from source.

 ## System Requirements